Hounsvad/Learn-Linux/README.md

 * **/etc** The etc directory is where configuration files are stored.
 These configuration files impact the whole system and as such ones specific to a user are stored within that user's home directory.
 When working with setup and services you are likely to run into the etc folder and the configs within.

 * **/usr** Finally among the folders you are likely to encounter first is the usr directory.
 This directory is where user utilities and programs are installed.
 If you were to develop a program and wanted to make it available to all users, this is where you would put it.
-Within the directory, you will also find a bin folder for storing the user program binaries the same way as with the /bin folder.
+Within the directory, you will also find a bin folder for storing the user program binaries the same way as with the /bin folder.</br>

+## Referencing files and directories
+When referencing files we have three ways of doing so.
+* **From /** - We can reference files directly from root.
+An example of this could be ```cd /home/enigma/very_important_document.txt```</br>
+This way we always know exactly where we are targeting.
+The next cases can have may have

 </br>

 # Learning the Linux command line with Enigma
-## 01 PWD
+## 01 pwd
 The first step of your Linux command line journey is to know where you are.
 For this, we have the command ```pwd``` which stands for _**p**rint **w**orking **d**irectory_.</br>
 This command will as it says tell you where in the directory structure you are.
-## 02 LS
+## 02 ls
 The next step after finding out where you are would be to have a look around.
 To see what is in a folder the command to use would be ```ls``` which is short for _list_ as it lists the contents of a directory.
-## 03 CD
+## 03 cd
 Knowing where we can go is great for our next step into the filesystem.
-To navigate the filesystem we have the command ```cd``` which is short for _Change Dirctory_.
+To navigate the filesystem we have the command ```cd``` which is short for _Change Directory_.
 Using ```cd``` we can change where we are in the filesystem.
-## 04 CAT
+## 04 cat
+Now that we know how to traverse the filesystem, we can start interacting with the files.
+One of the first things we might want, could be to see the contents of a file.
+To do this we can use the ```cat``` command. ```cat``` is short for concatenate.

-## 05 mkdir
+## 05 touch
+With the ability to navigate and explore files we need the ability to create them as well.
+To create a file we have the touch command.
+This command will create an empty file where you have specified.

-## 06 touch
+## 06 mkdir

 ## 07 cp